ElkeCodes/resume/resume.md

 <br /><br />

 Worked in the IS .NET Expertise Center team where we developed multiple .NET projects as Fullstack developers.
+- Extended features in multiple ASP.NET, ASP.NET MVC 5 web apps and batch programs that ran every night
+- Improved SQL Server queries to decrease the runtime of the batches
+- Managed my own budget and time with stakeholder negotiations and reporting to management
+- Technical analysis of the integration of COBOL mainframe data into our own SOAP services
+- Coached new developers on multiple projects
+- Greenfielded ASP.Net MVC5 web application with AngularJS frontend and SQL Server database

+*Tech stack: C#, ASP.NET, ASP.NET MVC, SOAP, SQL Server, jQuery, TFS*

 <!-- - **DB2P**
   - Extended the features in the ASP.NET web app